 When you are working with the spring roll papers, make sure they are covered with a damp cloth, or they will dry out.
 I find that pre-peeling a few at ahead of time makes the rolling flow a bit easier and faster.

 Same goes with the wrapped homemade spring rolls, if you don't plan to fry them right away, cover them with a damp cloth or paper towel to keep it from drying out.

-These homemade spring rolls go fantastic with seafood sauce, sounds wierd but it works!
+These homemade crab and cheese spring rolls go fantastic with seafood sauce, sounds wierd but it works!
 Something to do with the crab meat being seafood! 😉